Girls’ Uniform Agenda is an Australia wide group, comprising parents, academics, educators and public health executives. We aim to:

 Dr Amanda Mergler (Queensland representative)

 Amanda is a Senior Lecturer in Educational Psychology at the Queensland University of Technology (QUT) in Brisbane, and mother to two children, Benjamin and Sophie.
 Amanda began the fight for choice for girls at school when she realised that her son could wear shorts to school, while his female classmates could not.
 By the time her daughter entered Year 1, the school had allowed girls to wear the boys shorts, but refused to offer shorts made for girls.
-Amanda’s article for The Conversation asking why girls are made to wear skirts and dresses to school has been read by over 115,000 people.
+Amanda’s article for The Conversation asking why girls are made to wear skirts and dresses to school has been read by over 117,500 people.
 Amanda co-founded Girls’ Uniform Agenda with Simone Cariss in Feb 2017.
+Read more about Amanda and Sophie’s story here.

 Krystina Myhre (Western Australia representative)